luponix/Overload-Buglist/README.md

    - 9. Replace team color in 2 team scenarios with enemy color and friendly color

    - 10.Check out how the Light code changed in the pre/after console release versions

+   - 11. [Pr] Add a Damage Overlay during Death to show the PlayerDamageRecords

+   - 12. [Pr] Adjust Projectile Positions according to ping